NicoB24/Data-science-with-python/README.md

 ## Installation 📋

-_To run all the jupyter notebooks, install all the libraries running this:_
+_To run all the jupyter notebooks, install the libraries running this:_

 ```
 pip3 install -r requirements.txt